 - Begin to use outside resources, such as 12-step, SMART Recovery, Refuge Recovery, or another similar peer-led group, and develop a sober support network to increase accountability and maintain long-term recovery.
 Regardless of the program or group chosen, connecting with others in recovery is key to long-term success.

-Each client’s individual therapy session takes place once per week, when groups are not scheduled.
-Sessions are 50 minutes in length and take place by appointment only.
+Each client’s individual therapy session takes place once per week when groups are not scheduled.
+Sessions are 50 minutes in length and are by appointment only.

-During their weekly individual therapy sessions, clients will have more one-on-one time with their primary therapist, in order to concentrate more deeply on treatment goals or address any personal issues or concerns they don’t feel comfortable sharing in a group setting.
+During their weekly individual therapy sessions, clients will have more one-on-one time with their primary therapist, to concentrate more deeply on treatment plan goals or address any personal issues or concerns they don’t feel comfortable sharing in a group setting.